Kracken256/quix/orbit/README.md

 # Orbit - The JLang Standard Library

 Orbit is the standard library for JLang.
 It contains all the built-in functions and classes available to JLang programs by default.
-It is a collection of modules that provide a wide range of functionality, including I/O, string manipulation, math, and more.
+It is a collection of packages that provide a wide range of functionality, including I/O, string manipulation, math, and more.

 **Note:** Each bullet point is a package that contains multiple modules.
 The Orbit standard library is a bundle or `meta-package` of these packages.